For Mental Health Awareness Week, here are the iOS apps that help my anxiety

+Others use exercise to subdue panic attacks and harmful thoughts, or those memories that take us back to happier times.

-For me, it's certain apps on my iPhone that help me manage anxiety attacks whenever they start to rear their head.
+For me, it's certain apps on my iPhone that help me manage anxiety attacks whenever they start to rear their head at random times.

 Apple Music & Spotify